A treatment specifically for OIC

 For adult patients with opioid-induced constipation and long-lasting (chronic) non-cancer pain.

-Relistor injection can work quickly.
-You may have a bowel movement within 4 hours
+Relistor injection may work within 4 hours

 Some patients with OIC and advanced illness who have a bowel movement within 4 hours may do so within 30 minutes